irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_03-Identify_Influence/Lesson_Plan-Identify_Influence.md

 An instructor should:

 1. Have experience with influence operations analysis.
-2. Have previously taught or assisted with this lesson.
+2. Have previously taught or assisted with this learning experience.
 3. Have experience as an instructor in a military or academic setting.

 #### Additional Support